pmagtulis/econ-database/README.md

 # database-requests
-This fetches contents of my Google sheets and produce visuals for datasets (under development).
+Uses Google API to fetch and process contents of Google sheets and produce visuals for datasets (under development).